The receipt of the Spirit while in an uncircumcised state is irrefutable proof that Gentiles are accepted by God AS GENTILES – Galatians 3:1-4.

 Next, Paul presents his first argument in

-support of his Torah-free gospel, the experience of receiving the Spirit:
+support of his Torah-free gospel, the experience of having received the gift

 They received the Spirit while in an uncircumcised state,

-and therefore, without the deeds and rituals required by the Mosaic Law.
+and therefore, without the deeds and rituals required by the Law.
+That

-That experience resulted from their response in faith to the gospel
+experience resulted from their response in faith to the gospel preached by the

-The activity of the Spirit among the Galatians demonstrates that God has accepted Gentile believers as true members of His covenant people without circumcision, and circumcision is one of the basic requirements of the Law delivered to Israel at Mount Sinai.
+The activity of the Spirit among the Galatians demonstrated that God accepts Gentile believers as true members of His covenant people without circumcision, and circumcision is one of the basic requirements of the Law delivered to Israel by Moses.

 Earlier, Peter made a similar argument in response